Frequently Asked Questions: Admitted Students who Defer Enrollment

 Students who are deferring enrollment until the spring term will be required to attend SOAR in January.
 Students who are deferring enrollment until the fall term will be required to attend SOAR next summer.

 Students who have already applied for financial aid and/or scholarships will need to reapply for financial aid after they are admitted for the new term.
-They will also need to update their Free Application for Financial Aid (FAFSA).
+They will also need to update their Free Application for Federal Student Aid (FAFSA).
 For more information, contact the Office of Student Financial Aid at 608-262-3060 or email@example.com.

 Students who planned to live in the University Residence Halls should contact University Housing at 608-262-2522 or firstname.lastname@example.org to make new arrangements.